TheEnggs/Laeyrd/README.extension.md

 - Modify fonts, line height, minimap, colors, and layout visually.
 - Live preview of changes — no more JSON edits.

-### ☁️ Sync (Experimental)

-- Secure GitHub authentication using **Device Flow**.
-- Sync your themes and settings across machines.
-- Currently supports one GitHub account and local backup.

----

 ## 🚧 Status

 This extension is in **active development**.